framos-gemini/Stack-Traces/README.md

 The script is executed as follows: ./analyseStackTrace \<pathToBinaryFile\> \<pathToStackTraceFile\> [CSV]
 Parameters:
   - **pathToBinaryFile**: non-optional parameter.
 Path to the executable file, i.e. the binary file of your application.
 For example, the crcs binary file it would be /gem_test/framos/crcs_cp/bin/RTEMS-mvme2700/crcs-cp-ioc
   - **pathToStackTraceFile**: Non-optional parameter.
 Path to the file containing the Stack Trace copied from the telnet.
-A small excerpt is pasted below.
-See example file /tmp/StacTracer.txt for more details.
+See example file StacTracer.txt for more details.
   - **CSV**: Optional parameter.
 This parameter is used to export the result to CSV format.
 It will allow you to copy it to an excel sheet and send it in a more readable format to other colleagues.